aahamlin/aahamlin.github.io/manager_readme.md

  *	**Effort** (neither you nor I should feel defensive about the feedback)
  *	**Benefit** (giving/receiving feedback should have impact)

+\(Yes, this is the basic psychological safety pitch.
+Not my words, but I agree and want it on record.\)

 # Quirks

+ * I take notes.
+Lots of notes.
+I will probably do this during our conversation, so I don’t forget an important detail.
+I am not ignoring you or working on something else.

-As an introvert, I tend to keep quieter in larger settings.
+ * As an introvert, I tend to keep quieter in larger settings.
 Typically, I will provide feedback after a short period of reflection.

-“Just tell me what you want me to do”, is one of my least favorite responses to hear from someone.
+ * “Just tell me what you want me to do”, is one of my least favorite things to hear from you.

-I dislike arrogance.
+ * I dislike arrogance and ego.
+Individuals who display these characteristics, more than any others, damage teams.